 Sun, surf and sea, this is what the Gold Coast is all about.
-With its iconic white sanded beaches and luxury hotels, this surfers paradise south of Brisbane is a perfect destination for travelers to visit for pleasure and relaxation.
-Besides the incredible beaches, Gold Coast is known as Australia’s theme park capital, with a variety of theme parks throughout the city, making this destination the ultimate playground for every traveler of any age.
-Perfect for the 61%* of US travelers planning travel that allows adults to live like kids again.
-For the more outdoor travelers, a variety of national parks, including Nerang National Park and Lamington National Park, are situated in the surrounding area, where travelers can hike and mountain bike, or spot some incredible wildlife.
+With its iconic white sanded beaches and luxury hotels, this surfers paradise south of Brisbane is a perfect destination for travellers to visit for pleasure and relaxation.
+Besides the incredible beaches, Gold Coast is known as Australia’s theme park capital, with a variety of theme parks throughout the city, making this destination the ultimate playground for every traveller of any age.
+Perfect for the 57%* of Canadian travellers planning travel that allows adults to live like kids again.
+For the more outdoor travellers, a variety of national parks, including Nerang National Park and Lamington National Park, are situated in the surrounding area, where travellers can hike and mountain bike, or spot some incredible wildlife.

 Where to stay: Meriton Suites Southport offers picturesque, panoramic views of Gold Coasts' surf beaches and the marina.
 Guests can enjoy a day of relaxing and tanning at the nearby beach, or walk to one of the many restaurants in the surrounding area.
 The city theme parks are easy to reach when renting a car, including Sea World and Movie World, both just a short drive away.